razo8a/hello-world/README.md

 I think data science is exciting since its like exploring through a jungle of information and making break-through discoveries.

-This is the future job!
+This is the job of the future!